tmiquel/pericolo-computer-vision/README.md

 # Pericolo - Perspective correction
 > **Disclaimer**
 >
-> This repository is build by Walid Benbihi as part of a freelance contract at the exclusive discretion of Pericolo teams.
+> This repository is built by Walid Benbihi at the exclusive discretion of Pericolo team.

 # Project structure